hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 An `ingress_application_gateway` block supports the following:

-* `enabled` -  Has this cluster been integrated with an application gateway.
+* `enabled` -  Is the Application Gateway ingress controller integrated with this Kubernetes Cluster?

-* `effective_gateway_id` - The ID of the application gateway associated with the application gateway ingress controller deployed to this cluster.
+* `effective_gateway_id` - The ID of the Application Gateway associated with the ingress controller deployed to this Kubernetes Cluster.

 * `gateway_id` - The ID of the Application Gateway integrated with the ingress controller of this Kubernetes Cluster.
 This attribute is only set when gateway_id is specified when configuring the `ingress_application_gateway` addon.